adap/flower/baselines/fedvssl/README.md

 **Dataset:** [UCF-101](https://www.crcv.ucf.edu/data/UCF101.php)

-**Hardware Setup:** These experiments (SSL pre-train + downstream fine-tuning) were on a server with 6 GTX-3090 GPU and 128 CPU threads.
+**Hardware Setup:** These experiments (SSL pre-train + downstream fine-tuning) were on a server with 6x RTX-3090 GPU and 128 CPU threads.
+Assuming a single client runs per GPU, on a RTX 3090 it takes 34s for a client to complete its local training (1 epoch); on an A100 this goes down to 17s.
+In this baseline 5 clients participate in each round for a total of 20 rounds.
+On a single A100 you can run the federated pre-training in under 1h.

 **Contributers:** Yasar Abbas Ur Rehman and Yan Gao